Skip to Content

 Tiny Traveler loved running around the quirky magic forest behind the shop; it’s a great place to let kids run loose before or after a car ride.

-the enchanted forest outside of gettysburg
+The enchanted forest outside of gettysburg

 Admire the hundreds of elephants inside and out, sample some fudge, then splurge on a bag of assorted sweets.